3 Lea Cottages,

 The limits of fishing extend from the sea to about 1 mile above Watekside Bridge and the whole of the water is tidal.
 At the top of the tide the estuary forms an area of water a quarter of a mile across at its widest point and three miles long; at the bottom of the tide it is more like a river of medium size.

 The east shore of the estuary is part of the Forvie Nature Reserve, and anglers driving along the track downstream from Waterside Bridge must not take cars further than the Tonely.
 During the nesting season from about May to July, the greatest care must be taken when fishing in the area since in some cases, particularly with terns eggs will not hatch if birds are kept off their nests for more than a few minutes.
 In the region of the tern colony at the end of the spinning bank, anglers must take care to keep to the water's edge only - they are not allowed to walk over the dunes or in the marram grass.
-Applications for permits and enquiries should be made to Mrs A Clarke, 3 Lea Cottages.
+Applications for permits and enquiries should be made to Mr B Clarke, 3 Lea Cottages.
 Main Street.
-Newburgh telephone Newburgh (01358) 789297.
+Newburgh.
+Ellon.
+SCOTLAND, AB41 6BN

 REGULATIONS